Smart SMB bank Tide comes out of the gate with bags of features

 Berlin’s Jobspotting acquired by SF’s SmartRecruiters for undisclosed sun

 Many startups in FinTech are attempting to disrupt the banking world with consumer-focused apps, but the real prize and the most lucrative is going to be in the small business space.
-Especially since Main Street / High Street banks don’t really care enough about small businesses as they are small fry compared to much of the rest of the business.
-UK startups Tide, out of the UK, is doing just this and announced its $2m seed round in summer last year.
+Especially since Main Street / High Street banks don’t really care enough about small businesses as they are small fries compared to much of the rest of the business.
+UK startups Tide, out of the UK, is doing just this and announced its $2 million seed round in summer last year.

 It’s now come out of the gate with its full launch, allowing us to get under the hood of this ambitious startup.